 “What are your travel plans for next year?”

-I’d have simply replied –
+I’d simply have replied –

-“Scotland… I’m going to visit my Mum who lives in Scotland”
+I’m going to visit my Mum who lives in Scotland”

-That’s it. [full-stop]
+That’s it. full-stop

 If you remain open to opportunity its amazing where you can end up!

-He took me to nights full of music and exclusive art gallery openings, making fascinating fresh acquaintances who invited us to their geranium filled patios where we savoured local French wines and drank in the Provencal drenched air.
+There were nights full of music and exclusive art gallery openings, making fascinating fresh acquaintances who invited us to their geranium filled patios where we savoured local French wines and drank in the Provencal drenched air.

-3. Painting Out of Doors in the Bonnie Hills of Scotland
+3. Roaming the Bonnie Hills of Scotland

 The memories are way more impressive that our masterpieces.